Expand mobile version menu

 Education training and experience are required at different levels for success in different occupations.

-High school (GED), plus on-the-job training
+High school preferred, plus moderate length, on-the-job training

 Jobs in this field typically do not require any formal education beyond high school.
 General maintenance and repair workers often learn their skills on the job.
 They start by doing simple tasks and watching and learning from skilled maintenance workers.